Sadie Kaye

 She’s produced & presented documentary shorts and feature-length films for Sky, Discovery, Channel 4 and France 3, including Sailing Miss Sadie, Tucker’s Luck, The CSJ Awards, Wild Horses & Polo Field of Dreams.

-In 2012 she played shambolic presenter Miss Adventure in an improvised skit on Funny or Die before taking the character onto the airwaves of RTHK Radio 3 and presenting a variety of comic slots on the Afternoon Drive.
+In 2012 she played shambolic presenter Miss Adventure in an improvised skit on Funny or Die before taking the character onto the airwaves of RTHK Radio 3 and presenting a variety of comic slots on the Afternoon Drive and123 Show.

 In 2015 she produced and presented a documentary for RTHK Radio 3 about bipolar disorder.
 Bipolar Express was Highly Commended by the Association for International Broadcasting in 2015.
 The following year it won an internal RTHK Award.
 Her sequel, As Bad As It Gets, about OCD, aired on RTHK in 2019.

-In 2020 she produced & presented the Mental Ideas Podcast for RTHK, exploring innovative approaches to tackling mental health in a quirky and accessible way, as a weekly strand of the 123 Show.
+In 2020 she produced & presented the Mental Ideas Podcast for RTHK, exploring innovative approaches to tackling mental health in a quirky and accessible way.
 The series was shortlisted by the Association for International Broadcasting for a 2020 AIB Award in the Factual Podcast category.

 In 2020 she co-produced Transference with Mental Ideas for Contro Vento Films.
-The bipolar love story was released by 1091 Pictures Nov 2020 and has since gone viral on YouTube, with over 20M views.
+The bipolar love story was released by 1091 Pictures Nov 2020 and has since gone viral on YouTube, with over 29M views.
+In 2024 she joined the Contro Vento’s team and produced To Love A Narcissist (2025).

-She can currently be heard performing her monthly humour column Sharp Pains on RTHK Radio 3 and YouTube’s VYP channel.
-Sharp Pains was shortlisted for Best Regularly Scheduled Comedy Program by the 2022 New York Festivals Radio Awards.
-The Bake Fail episode was chosen by the On Air Festival in New York as one of their 2022 Official Selects.
-In Sept 2022 she was nominated for Moment of Comedy Gold by the International Women’s Podcast Awards for Bake Fail.
+Her monthly humour column Sharp Pains on RTHK Radio 3 was shortlisted for Best Regularly Scheduled Comedy Program by the 2022 New York Festivals Radio Awards.
+The Bake Fail episode was a 2022 Official Select of the On Air Fest in Brooklyn, New York.
+She was nominated for Moment of Comedy Gold by the International Women’s Podcast Awards in 2022 and 2023 for the Bake Fail and Home Spa episodes.

-She’s an ambassador for The Prince’s Trust and Mind HK and founder of Mental Ideas and Bipolar Hong Kong.
-In 2020 she set up Home Kong Kitchen as a community project to feed the homeless.
-She was a mentor for the Resolved Foundation‘s 2022 fellowship on Wellbeing Reimagined.
+She’s an ambassador for Mind HK and founder of Mental Ideas and Bipolar Hong Kong.
+In 2020 she set up Home Kong Kitchen as a community project to help feed the homeless during the pandemic.
+She was a mentor for the Resolved Foundation‘s 2022 fellowship: Wellbeing Reimagined.

 Contact Sadie: sadie@mentalideas.org